hayhan/vimrc/README.md

 as specific ones for python and rust languages.

 I tried to select the most popular plugins that have dependencies as few as possible.
-See the comments in my_vimrc to see the details.
+See the comments in my_vimrc for the details.

 The vimrc works well on MacOS, Linux and Windows 10.